Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 The solution?
 Modifying your keyboard with O-rings.
 These will help reduce the amount of noise each keystroke will make by removing the sound of the down-stroke.

-Khali Box switches require special 001 O-ring.
-The concept is comparable, but the ring is applied differently— inside the housing, underside of the stem.
+Khali Box switches require a special 001 O-ring.
+The concept is comparable, but the ring is applied differently— inside the housing, the underside of the stem.
 Using O-rings on BOX switches requires quite a bit of tampering.

 40A-R or 50A O-rings are the most common sizes for mechanical keyboards.
 The inside diameter should be ~4.5mm.

 The O-ring will impede the stem of the switch from making contact with the bottom housing, and therefore inhibits noises made from bottoming out.
-This however, leads to a permanently reduced travel distance.
+This, however, leads to a permanently reduced travel distance.

 The bottom of the O-ring cannot travel through the switch housing, nor can it move upwards due to the top of the keycap.
-It is therefore is contained and squashed between the two parts.
+It is therefore contained and squashed between the two parts.

-Certain keycaps like SA, or dev/tty MT3 will not work with a single O-ring, as the stems are too tall.
+Certain keycaps like SA or dev/tty MT3 will not work with a single O-ring, as the stems are too tall.
 The O-ring simply slides upwards freely on the stem as it is only facing resistance from the switch housing and not the keycap itself.